sergeynordicresults/sergeynordicresults.github.io/posts/ukraine-on-fire.md

 2. Yes, I agree that America had reasons to remove yANUKOVICH (agent of moskow) from position of president, but pUTIN TOO had reasons to create a revolution - to seize the Krimea while everyone are distracted (because this is what psychopats do, they put quarrel between people and then see if they can get something while parties are weakened)

-So, I wouldn't be shocking for me, if in future we will find out that it was pUTIN who gave weapons and money to ukranian (anti-moskow) right sector (even thought they are enermies), to be able to tell later `you see, russian people, they are all nazis, that's why we should "liberate" Ukraine`
+So, I wouldn't be shocking for me, if in future we will find out that it was pUTIN who gave weapons and money to ukranian (anti-moskow) "right sector" (even thought they are enermies), to be able to tell later `you see, russian people, they are all nazis, that's why we should "liberate" Ukraine`

 P.S.
 Poroshenko is an agent of moskow too, check [Bigus info](https://www.youtube.com/watch?v=VZJG_RKktBQ) , he was sending ukranian money to russian soldiers in DNR